HUNTERVEDANSH/Interfacing-Hokuyo-Laser-in-ROS/README.md

 ```
    rosrun urg_node urg_node
 ```
-**You should see the messages: “Connected to device” and shortly afterwards “Streaming data”.**
+**You should see the messages: “Connected to device” and shortly afterwards “Streaming data”.**<br />
 3. Try using the following command to set the default port for the node
 ```
    rosparam set hokuyo_node/port /dev/ttyACM0